Skip to Main Content

 What the Menu Communicates About Approach

 Several dishes carry enough specificity to read as genuine editorial positions rather than generic Mediterranean placeholders.
-Spaghetto taratatà, made with tuna and bottarga, sits in a long Sicilian tradition of pasta built on preserved and fermented fish products , bottarga being dried cured roe, used both as a seasoning and a primary flavour driver.
+Spaghetto taratatà, made with tuna and bottarga, sits in a long Sicilian tradition of pasta built on preserved and fermented fish products, bottarga being dried cured roe, used both as a seasoning and a primary flavour driver.
 Caponata, the sweet-sour aubergine preparation that appears across Sicily in dozens of regional variations, appears on the menu in a form that the restaurant characterises as reinterpreted.
 Carpacci feature as a recommendation alongside a reworked millefeuille in the dessert section.

 What these dishes share is a grounding in Sicilian technique and pantry rather than continental genericism.
 That specificity is more valuable in a hotel restaurant than it might seem: it gives the kitchen a defensible identity and gives the diner a reason to eat here rather than at the city's many competent but characterless alternatives.

 The broader Mediterranean category contains restaurants across a wide range of ambition and geography.
-Comparing Giano's position to Mediterranean-inflected kitchens elsewhere in Europe , from La Brezza in Ascona to Arnaud Donckele and Maxime Frédéric at Louis Vuitton in Saint-Tropez , makes clear how different the execution tier can be within a single cuisine label.
+Comparing Giano's position to Mediterranean-inflected kitchens elsewhere in Europe, from La Brezza in Ascona to Arnaud Donckele and Maxime Frédéric at Louis Vuitton in Saint-Tropez, makes clear how different the execution tier can be within a single cuisine label.
 Giano occupies its own honest position: not chasing the multi-starred register of the Mediterranean's most decorated tables, but delivering something with more editorial intent than standard hotel fare.

-Planning a Visit to Giano
+Visit Giano

-What Do People Recommend at Giano?
+What People Recommend at Giano

 Michelin specifically highlights the spaghetto taratatà with tuna and bottarga sauce, caponata, carpacci, and the reinterpreted millefeuille as dishes the kitchen handles with particular confidence.
 These are all grounded in Sicilian culinary tradition and reflect the influence of Ciccio Sultano, whose two-starred Duomo restaurant in Ragusa provides the creative framework.
 The evening menu, which leans toward the more considered end of the kitchen's range, is the better context for those dishes.
 The restaurant has received Michelin Plate recognition in both 2024 and 2025, and holds a 4.6 Google rating from over 300 reviews.